 Another thing that you can try doing is comparing the compass to a GPS.
 When compared to a GPS, you need to make sure that the GPS setting is set to ‘true north’ or otherwise the two devices could read differently.

 To test if your compass is accurate or not, you could take a chart with you out on the water with range markers that will give you a precise location for different spots, such as a lighthouse, or a harbor.
 The chart will tell you what the reading to and from that destination is.
 If you notice that your compass is off at all, you can try adjusting the dials of the compass until you are on the correct path.

 Also, if you feel that the compass is inaccurate, then it’s a good idea to go to a local store and compare your unit with a new one.
 The new units are calibrated, and if your compass is not offering accurate results, then it’s most likely broken, and you have to replace it.
 Double-checking your compass as time goes by might seem like a challenge, but you can rest assured that it will be worthwhile to do so!

 Most compasses will last for a decade or even multiple decades if you take good care of them.
 But they might need calibration from time to time.
 However, there are situations where the compass is downright broken, so the best thing you can do is to acquire a new one.

 You do get what you pay for, so the cheaper the compass, the less accurate or more likely it will be to stop working correctly sooner.
-A good compass that will last a long time and keep it’s accuracy longer will cost on average $90.00 to $150.00.

 If you are a beginner or a first-time compass buyer, it could seem overwhelming trying to find the perfect one.
 Before you buy one, take a look at the reviews and make sure that the majority of customers to purchase it have all been positive.
 If there are any negative reviews, find out why and base your decision on those.